jhpyle/docassemble/_docs/installation.md

 also designed to be work correctly on systems where the "init" system has already started some of the necessary background processes, such as [Apache], and [PostgreSQL], [redis], and [RabbitMQ].

-You can run `supervisorctl status` to see which processes `supervisor` is controlling.
-You can run `ps ax` to see which processes are actually running.

 When **docassemble** is working, you should see processes like the following in the output of `ps ax`.